This is the multi-page printable view of this section. Click here to print.

 Delete StatefulSetDelete the StatefulSet

-YAMLStatefulSet resource files can be edited in the YAML editor
+YAMLThe resource file of a StatefulSet can be edited in the YAML editor

 PodCheck the pod information of the StatefulSet

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account InformationCheck basic information about the Account, such as name, location, creation time, etc.

 Metadata InformationCheck the metadata information of the StatefulSet